markhm/sharepoint-treebrowser/README.md

 The SharePoint TreeBrowser features:
 - Tree-based visualisation of documents in one or more SharePoint libraries
 - Seamless zooming in/out to quickly understand large data structures and their relevant details
-- Additionally visualises by color:
+- Turn on coloring layers to visualise:
   - **Document age** - Change date minus Creation date
   - **Modification year**
   - Metadata top 10 - Most frequently used metadata elements per column